Empirical Individual State Observability: Applications

 States 1--3 represent magnitudes describing the fly's altitude $d$, ground speed $g$, and the ambient wind speed $w$.
 States 4--5 are angular quantities describing the fly's heading $\phi$ and the ambient wind direction $\zeta$.
 For simplicity heading and course direction are defined to be equal.
 In this example, $d$, $w$, and $\zeta$ are constant, whereas $\phi$ and $g$ are directly controlled with inputs $u_{\phi}$ and $u_g$.
 All dynamics (inertial, aerodynamics, etc.) are excluded to simplify the presentation of the observability analysis.
 The nonlinear outputs $\vect{h}(\vect{x}(t))$ of the system consist of $\phi$ measured directly, optic flow approximated by $g/d$ \cite{VanBreugel2014a}, and the air speed angle in the global frame:

 For a fly engaged in a chemical plume tracking behavior, estimating $\zeta$ is especially important \cite{van2014plume}.
 Thus, $\zeta$ can be considered a high-priority estimate, whereas $g, d, w$ are not needed for most plume tracking algorithms.
 E-ISO can reveal which inputs are needed to ensure observability of an individual state variable, such as $\zeta$.
-The following E-ISO results confirm prior analytical work and its extension to the exact dynamics given above (\cite{VanBreugel2021a}, see also: \url{https://github.com/BenCellini/EISO_2023}).
+The following E-ISO results confirm prior analytical work and its extension to the exact dynamics given above (\cite{VanBreugel2021a}, see also: \textit{https://github.com/BenCellini/EISO}).

 First, the observability of all the state variables was evaluated for a non-zero constant optic flow trajectory $\dot{g} = 0$ with zero inputs $u_g = u_{\phi} = 0$.
 Only $\phi$, a direct measurement, is observable (Fig. \ref{fig:state_trajectory}A).